-No changes were made in the objectives, policies or processes for managing capital during the year other than to facilitate the new loan warehouse business above.
+No changes were made in the objectives, policies or processes for managing capital in the year.

 Regulatory Capital

 Regulatory guidelines developed by the Basel Committee and European Union Directives, as implemented by the FSA for supervisory purposes define three 'Tiers' of capital resources.
 Tier 1 capital is the highest tier and consists of, inter alia, ordinary share capital, and audited retained earnings.
 The Bank does not currently contain Tier 2 or Tier 3 capital.